top of page

 Kerridge Ridge

-The White Nancy Circular Walk is 5.3km if you choose to do the longest loop and takes 1.5 hours to complete.
+The White Nancy Circular Walk is about 5.3km if you choose to do the longest loop and takes 1.5 - 2 hours to complete.
 It is a fairly easy trail overall but there are a few steep sections along the route that could limit mobility for some walkers and when the weather has been wet the paths can get muddy and slippery especially on the steep, grassy parts.
 The steep northern slope of Kerridge Hill has been made easier to ascend as it has a series of steps up the hillside; however, these will get your heart racing and definitely give you a workout.
+This walk is a definitely not for pushchairs or scooters.

 White Nancy of Bollington